-If the Lessee submits an application for relinquishment of a portion of the leased area within the first 45 calendar days following the date that the lease is received by the Lessee for execution, and the Lessor approves that application, no rent payment will be due on that relinquished portion of the leased area.
+If the Lessee submits an application for relinquishment of a portion of the leased area within the timeframe allowed for the Lessee to submit its first rent payment under section III (a) of this Addendum, and the Lessor approves that application, no rent payment will be due on that relinquished portion of the leased area.
 Later relinquishments of any leased area will reduce the Lessee's rent payments due the year following the Lessor's approval of the relinquishment through a reduction in the Acres in Leased Area and the corresponding Rental Fee for the Entire Leased Area and any related Adjusted Annual Rent Payments.

-(b) Operating Fee.
-The Lessee must pay an operating fee as described below:
+Operating Fee.
+The Lessee must pay an operating fee as described below: (b)